 # Cob guest house

 Built in 2005 by Don and Shanti McDougall on a pasture of their organic farm on Mayne Island B.C., this minimalist cob house has a robust wooden roof which extends on all sides to give it ultra-protection from harsh weather conditions.
 Some of the interior elements are also crafted from cob like the sofa in the living room which makes it unique.
-Other than that wooden furniture and plenty of light entering through the wide windows gives this dwelling a charming appeal.
+Other than that wooden furniture and plenty of light entering through the wide windows give this dwelling a charming appeal.

 # Elämän Puu cottage

 Set in the beautiful rural site, just 1 mile from Ottery St. Mary town is this expansive cob house by Kevin McCabe.
-The house spans over an area of 2,500 sq. ft. which has large living room, kitchen diner, ground floor loo, four large bedrooms, second floor family room and three full sized bathrooms.
+The house spans over an area of 2,500 sq. ft. which has large living room, kitchen diner, ground floor loo, four large bedrooms, second-floor family room and three full sized bathrooms.
 For optimum insulation provided by the cob walls, this house has porcelain and oak floors.
 The interiors are quite modern, and if you want to amalgamate cob house design with a modern touch, this one is the perfect example.

 # Cob Earth House

 For those who are very much into sustainable living, the Cob Earth House is a good idea to follow.
-This 5 bedroom villa stringently follows the eco-sustainable theme with bio materials like cob.
+This 5 bedroom villa stringently follows the eco-sustainable theme with biomaterials like cob.
 There is an organic garden area, drip irrigation system and wastewater preservation system which is stored in an ecological pit.
-There’s also a space for greenhouse to grow green vegetables in this modern cob house.
+There’s also space for a greenhouse to grow green vegetables in this modern cob house.